-11Indeed, one may consider also non-black-box extractors as done in [12].
+12Indeed, one may consider also non-black-box extractors as done in [12].

-$^{^{12}}$ Note that the verifier does not effect the distribution seen in the real model, and so the basic definition of zeroknowledge does not refer to it.
+13Note that the verifier does not effect the distribution seen in the real model, and so the basic definition of zeroknowledge does not refer to it.
 The verifier (or rather a process of adaptively selecting assertions to be proved) will be referred to in the adaptive variants of the definition.

-- A natural extension, required in many applications, is the ability to prove multiple assertions of varying length, where the total length of these assertions may exceed the length of the reference string (as long as the total length is polynomial in the length of the reference string).
-This definition is sometimes referred to as the unbounded definition, because the total length of the assertions to be proved is not a-priori bounded. - Other natural extensions refer to the preservation of security (i.e., both soundness and zeroknowledge) when the assertions to be proved are selected adaptivity (based on the reference string and possibly even based on previous proofs). - Finally, we mention the notion of simulation-soundness, which is related to non-malleability.
+- Other natural extensions refer to the preservation of security (i.e., both soundness and zeroknowledge) when the assertions to be proved are selected adaptively (based on the reference string and possibly even based on previous proofs). - Finally, we mention the notion of simulation-soundness, which is related to non-malleability.
 This extension, which mixes the zero-knowledge and soundness conditions, refers to the soundness of proofs presented by an adversary after it obtains proofs of assertions of its own choice (with respect to the same reference string).
 This notion is important in applications of non-interactive zero-knowledge proofs to the construction of public-key encryption schemes secure against chosen ciphertext attacks (see [68, Sec.
 5.4.4.4]).